 The formal consultation process will be undertaken in two key phases.

-The first phase will focus on speaking with health and drug reform experts, analysing key data and seeking advice from a range of stakeholders to ensure there is a good representation of views about the proposal.
-This consultation will be undertaken in September and October.
-Following this, a broad community consultation – including with businesses, residents and people with lived experience of addiction – will be undertaken.
+The first phase, completed in November 2020, focused on speaking with health and drug reform experts, analysing key data and seeking advice from a range of stakeholders to ensure there was a good representation of views about the proposal.
+Following the completion of this phase, a broad community consultation – including with businesses, residents and people with lived experience of addiction – will be undertaken in early 2021.

 Initial meetings with community stakeholders have informed the development of this consultation process.
-Importantly, COVID considerations have also been taken into account in determining that the community consultations will occur closer to the end of the year, when there is greater chance of face-to-face engagement.
+Importantly, coronavirus (COVID-19) considerations have also been taken into account in determining that the community consultations will occur when there is greater chance of face-to-face engagement.

 How can people contribute to the consultation process?